zootedme/zootedme.github.io/_posts/2021-10-25-what-is-pi-cryptocurrency-and-how-is-it-different-pi-review.md

 In many respects, I prefer the founders' modest, low-key appearance — it's far more trustworthy than if they were posing with models on boats.
 These guys are willing to put their names and reputations on the line for this software, which adds to its legitimacy.

 At the end of the day, when it comes to [cryptocurrencies](https://www.internetdailydeals.com/category/cryptocurrency/), there are no guarantees.
-And their proposition doesn't promise that; all it does is invite you on board and see what happens.
+And their proposition doesn't promise that; all it does is invite you onboard and see what happens.

 When you consider that all you have to do is download an app and open it once a day, it seems like a good deal, especially when you consider what this may become.

 <br/><br/>

 > **Update:** The Pi platform began advertising advertisements in May 2020.
 This is a vital step, according to the developers, in order to support the various costs and make it self-sustaining.
-The advertisements appear to be quite unobtrusive, and I'ts fine being there if it helps them support the development of the platform into something useful.
+The advertisements appear to be quite unobtrusive, and it helps them support the development of the platform into something useful.
 >
 > Update #2: The Pi network launched its first trial digital wallet in April 2021, which was a huge milestone.
-This demonstrated how the platform is evolving and is an exciting step forward on the long road to Pi being a real, useable money.
+This demonstrated how the platform is evolving and is an exciting step forward on the long road to Pi being real, useable money.
 Is it possible that we're getting closer to something?

 <br/><br/>